-The Harbormaster shall require a decal or other item of identification for a boat owner to show that the annual fee has been paid.
-The harbor service permit (decal) shall be affixed to the port side of the vessel and clearly visible at all times.
+The Harbormaster shall issue a harbor service permit decal for the vessel listed on the permit and be displayed to identify that the annual fee has been paid.
+The harbor service permit shall be displayed in a location that is clearly visible at all times.

-Applications for the harbor service permit may be made at any time of the year during regular business hours at the office of the Harbor master in the Town Hall and additionally, at the Harbormaster's Office, located at the Onset Pier, Onset, from June 1st until September 1.
-All fees collected by the Harbormaster's Department shall be deposited in a receipt reserved for appropriation account to be used to defray the costs of operating the department.
+Applications for a harbor service permit may be obtained at the Harbormaster Department or online.
+A service fee will be charged for all harbor service permit applications submitted to the Harbormaster Department.

+All fees collected by the Harbormaster Department shall be deposited in a receipt reserved for appropriation account to be used to defray the costs of operating the department.